-To sum up, the safest and most cost-effective option for traders is getting a hardware wallet like Ledger, considering that your cryptocurrencies probably worth more than few hundred dollars.
+To sum up, the safest and most cost-effective option for traders is getting a hardware wallet like Ledger, considering that your cryptocurrencies probably worth more than a few hundred dollars.
 You can better protect your funds and avoid future regrets with a hardware wallet.

 Choosing a decentralized exchange to trade cryptocurrencies- The best decentralized exchanges for traders

 Once you have a secure wallet, don’t feel discouraged to use decentralized exchanges.
-But, just like centralized exchanges, you need to know about daily trading volume, listed tokens and such stats of decentralized exchanges before trading.
+But, just like centralized exchanges, you need to know about trading volume, listed tokens and such stats of decentralized exchanges before trading.

 You can go to the guide below to learn about sites you can use to track various stats of decentralized exchanges:

 For example, according to DEXWatch; IDEX, Bancor and Uniswap are exchanges with the highest volumes respectively in the last 24 hours at the time of writing.
-And, DAI is the highest volume token in the last 24 hours.
+And DAI is the highest volume token in the last 24 hours.

 In general, the decentralized exchanges below are popular, high volume decentralized exchanges which you can use to trade Ethereum, EOS and TRON tokens.